san-sei/documents/content/en/docs/for_administrators/users_and_security_keys_management/assign_security_keys/add_a_smartphone_as_a_security_key.md

 ---
-title: "Add a smartphone as a security key"
+title: "Add a Smartphone as a Security Key"
 description: ""
 lead: ""
 date: 2023-09-20T13:46:52+03:30